HM2D/Three-Address-Code-Generator-for-C/README.md

-# Compiler-Lex-yacc-
+# Three Address Code Generator For C
-C Compiler using Lex and Yacc.
+ Generates the three address code for a given code in C.